Make this Wonderful Flaxseed Poultice for Pain and Inflammation and Use it Multiple Times per Day.

 With the increased popularity of natural remedies, flax got pushed to the wayside.
 Marketers began to turn their noses up at it in favor of more “exotic” options…Herbs that would draw intrigue and generate excitement in the wellness world… But flax is anything but humble when it comes to its potential to bring relief, and it’s so much more than a food additive.

 The use of flax in a poultice is tried and true, with traditional uses ranging from wound care to expelling phlegm from the lungs.

-Important Note: We are not medical professionals, and this information is not meant to be taken as medical advice.
-Below we’ve provided a recipe that we’ve used in the past… But you must consult with a professional and do thorough research before attempting to use it or make it for yourself.
-While we enjoy opening people up to the world of herbs, and we do our best to provide valuable information, our instructions and information may be subject to error.
+Important Note: We are not medical professionals; this information is not meant to be taken as medical advice.
+Below we’ve provided a recipe that we’ve used in the past… But you must consult a professional and do thorough research before attempting to use it or make it yourself.
+Also, while we enjoy opening people up to the world of herbs and doing our best to provide valuable information, our instructions and data may be subject to error.

 - Gauze (or clean cotton cloth)

 - A bowl for mixing

 How to Make Flaxseed Poultice

 - Measure out 1 part ground flaxseed and between 2 and 3 parts water

 - You can adjust proportions based on the size of the area you need to cover